 UPDATE – November 10, 2015: Added new results for Oracle and IBM to the JOPS/core table.
 However I have not done the cost comparison for those results.

-There is a saying in Russia: “If you want to have your glass intact, do not throw stones into other people windows” (or its English version).
-I am sure other cultures have similar idioms (which I would love to see in the comments section below).
+There is a saying: “People who live in glass houses shouldn’t throw stones”.
 At Oracle OpenWorld 2013 conference Oracle had thrown more than a handful of “stones” into IBM proverbial “windows” and I would like to clarify few performance related things in this post.

 Oracle posted this press-release claiming WebLogic performance superiority over WebSphere (you did not you expect otherwise, did you?).
 In this press-release Oracle claims to have the highest virtualized performance.
 In sessions during the OpenWorld conference Oracle claimed to have higher performance per socket compared to IBM Power7+ chips.
 Elisabeth Stahl described her point of view quite nicely in her blog posts “Guns and Butter at OpenWorld” and “Born to run benchmarks“.

 I agree with Elisabeth – people do not buy sockets or cores, they buy performance.
 Nor do people get free sockets or cores.
 All of these things cost money.
 Oracle comes up with all kinds of metrics to measure their software.
 Why did they stick with performance per socket?
 Why not pick performance per cubic foot, or per meter of copper wire?
 Are WebLogic Suite or Oracle SOA Suite or other enterprise products that Oracle sells priced per socket?
 No, they are not.
 Only Standard editions of handful of Oracle products have socket based pricing and even that with restrictions – many advanced features (clustering being one example) and not all add-on options are available on Standard Edition products.
 So why does Oracle likes the meaningless per socket performance so much?